 Yes, I know what you’re thinking, “The Dog Whisperer?
 That guy deals with…dogs.
 What on earth could he teach me about life?”
 Remember that yours truly has found life and relationship lessons in barefoot running shoes, the actions (or lack thereof) of an elderly cat, a campground, and a fencing strip.
-Oh, and I’m dating a guy who learns about life from the dojo.
+Oh, and I’m married to a guy who learns about life from the dojo.
 So, see, life lessons from Cesar Millan is suddenly not so strange now, is it?
-Besides, his methods have worked to make my 95 lb pit bull the world’s best dog!
+Besides, his methods have worked to make my 95-lb pit bull the world’s best dog!

 1) Energy Transfer

 Whenever Cesar meets with a new case, he watches the owner(s) interact with the dogs.
 He pays more attention to the behavior of the owner than that of the dog.
 His claim is that anxiety or a lack of confidence in the owner transfers to the dog.
 He frequently says, “I rehabilitate dogs, but I train people.”
 In our lives apart from dogs, we also transfer or energy.
 If you find that you experience stress interacting with someone, check your own energy.
 What are you responsible for transferring?

 This is an extension of the lesson above.
 When you watch the owners walk their troubled dogs, they grip the leash too tightly and pull with all their might if their dogs lunges at another dog.
 This is transferring the anxiety to dog, but even more importantly, it is giving power to the anxiety.
 In order to control the dog, the owner has to learn to let go of the illusion of control and has to begin to trust their dog.